beezzzi/beezzzi/README.md

 My name is Naomi Hinton, thank you for visiting my profile.

-- 🔭 Currently working on: A Beginner Full Stack Web Development Course by Mark Wahlbeck from Devslopes and Codecademy Git/GitHub
+- 🔭 Currently working on: A Beginner Full Stack Web Development Course by Mark Wahlbeck from Devslopes and Codecademy (various practice courses)
 - 🌱 Learning: HTML, CSS, Javascript, Bootstrap 4, ES6 React and Node, PHP
 - 🧩 Plan to learn in the future: Python, UX Design
 - ♟ Planned Projects: Teacher Training Institute User Login Portal: HTML,CSS, Javascript, +; Portfolio Website: HTML,CSS, JS, Web Development & Developer Tools; More to be announced!